gosquared/clutch/README.md

 Default: `7500`

-Type: `integer`

-Unit: ms
+Number, in milliseconds.
 Your application is expected to listen out for clutch's `shutDown` event, and exit the process after any required shutdown steps.
 When clutch emits `shutDown`, it also schedules a forced process exit if your application does not exit within this time.
 This option configures how long in milliseconds clutch waits before actioning the forced exit.

-**checkInterval**

-Default: `200`

-Minimum: `100`

-Type: `integer`

-Unit: ms

-How frequently worker health checks will run.
-The lower the value, the faster clutch will detect and respawn workers that do not appear to be functioning correctly.

-Worker health beacons will run at a frequency of half this interval.

-Since this relies on javascript timers you may want to raise this value if your app runs at high load.
-This gives worker health beacons more time to reach the master if the server is busy, and help prevent dead worker false positives.

-It is not recommended to set this value below 100ms, because the intervals might overlap as the frequency converges at lower values.

-**maxFails**

-Default: `6`

-Type: `integer`

-The number of times a worker should have consecutively failed health checks before being killed and replaced by a new worker.
+## Events

+Clutch emits a range of events helping your application understand and respond to its activity.

+### 'listening'

+At least one worker has started a server and is listening for connections.

+### 'shutDown'

+A kill signal was received by the process and it should exit.
+Your application should listen for this event and when it fires, gracefully shut itself down (close servers, connetions, finish work) and then exit using `process.exit`.

+The graceful shutdown must complete within the `forceExitTimeout` time.
+If it doesn't, clutch will forcefully terminate the process.
+If your application needs more time to shut down, increase `forceExitTimeout`.

+### 'workerStarted'

+A new worker has been created.

+### 'workerDied'

+A worker unexpectedly exited.
+This is probably due to a crash in your application.

+### 'workerExit'

+A worker gracefully quit.

+### 'noWorkers'

+There are no more active workers.